Net Promoter Score

 Now that you know your NPS Score, what is the next step?

-But wait, before we explore what is a good NPS score, let’s first explore the two ways of approaching a good NPS score.
+To understand if your NPS score is good or bad?
+Well, for that let’s first understand the two ways of approaching a good NPS score.

 To determine whether your NPS score is “good”, there are two ways of thinking about your NPS: